Primary

 Use hex dumbbells for stability.
 During the push-up, keep hands directly under shoulders.
 For the rows, squeeze your core to prevent hip rotation—think about pulling your elbow toward your hip, not just lifting the weight.
 The squat clean should be controlled; do not rush into the press before you have established a solid receiving position.

-Want Man Maker in your program?
+See where Man Maker fits in your weekly plan

 Start holding dumbbells, lower to push-up position.